FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

                     })
 ```

+So the end product looks like this, which for ease of use, includes a link to the listing, link to Maps highlighting the suburb, all the various columns on which one can sort, depending on the strategy, and as a final touch - a thumbnail image of the main listing picture, to easily identify what property you're dealing with.

 {% include figure image_path = "assets/images/posts/hh-snippit_8.jpg" %}

-And to my astonishment, the deals that floated to the top were spot-on!
+And to the client's delight, the deals that floated to the top were spot-on!
 Catching even the most obscure little deals hiding in the shadows.

-Property-Scrubber, my wife named “Cinderella” also allowed them to filter through all the suburbs in their reach, not only single suburbs at a time, but the best deal at any given time, anywhere!!

-This is how I went about it....

-Different strategies: Flips and Buy to rent.
-All real estate websites have varying information, most aren’t even consistent with where they include what detail — confusing floor area with site area....yeah.

-Different approaches, use room to average cost ratio.

-B2R — cost of room to average rent.
+By providing the data in this format, the client was able to sort the listings on may more parameters than what the property websites allow, and ultimately significantly cut down on the time spent trawling these websites!